Jules Cheret – Father of the Modern Poster

 Paired with his creativity and artistic flair, Cheret created advertisements for cabarets, music halls, and theaters.
 He used the influence of the Rococo to create vivid advertising, often featuring free-spirited young women that became known as “Cherettes.”
 These figures have become quintessential Belle Époque images.

 In addition to some wonderful posters by Jules Cheret, we are honored to also have a beautiful pastel by the artist in the Gallery.
 This is a unique piece created by Jules Cheret in 1910.
 It is a composite image of four attractive women, created using pastels on canvas.
 It is in the hand of the master artist and was created one year before Cheret produced his last poster.
 The drawing measures 19.5” x 23.5” and is in a recent frame measuring 27.25” x 31”.
-It is in excellent condition and priced at $19,000.
-It is available for viewing in our Gallery, and additional photos can be seen on our website.
+It is in excellent condition.
+It is available for viewing in our Gallery, and additional photos can be seen here.